vakila/vakila.github.io/_posts/2016-08-22-marionette-act-ii-testing.md

 * Report the results in human- and/or machine-readable logs
 * Clean up all of that stuff we set up in the beginning

-There might be some additional details to take care of, but this is the basic idea of what a test harness for automated browser testing should do.
-Take out the browser-specific parts, and you've got the general idea of what a test harness for any kind of software should do.
+Take out the browser-specific parts, and you've got the basic outline of what a test harness for any kind of software should do.

 Ever write tests using Python's [`unittest`](https://docs.python.org/3/library/unittest.html), JavaScript's [`mocha`](http://mochajs.org/), Java's [`JUnit`](http://junit.org), or a similar tool?
 If you're like me, you might have been perfectly happy writing unit tests with one of these, thinking not: